jokamm/GTIL2_2000_Display_read_communication/README.md

 ModBus protocol that is compatible with the ModBus protocol of the DALY BMS.

 It uses the 2 UART ports of the Pico and also listens to the serial data line going to the LCD display (Rx is on the LCD Display side).
-The serial data line is connected to a Input GPIO Port of the Pico making it a 3rd UART Rx port (using "bit banging").
+This serial data line is connected to a Input GPIO Port of the Pico making it a 3rd UART Rx port (using "bit banging").

 Additionally via a GPIO PWM Output the output power of the GTIL2 can be controlled.
 The setting is